Are you able to write thorough and engaging UX research findings?

 In this job, you’ll be directly shaping the future of e-commerce, become a published usability research author within your first couple of months on the job, and should expect to join the ranks of the absolute top experts within e-commerce usability within a few years (if you aren’t already).

-Along with analyzing and writing duties, we anticipate you will also grow into the role of Research Editor.
-In this position you’ll help colleagues craft their own writing and quality assure writing across the team for content and consistency.
-Previous experience editing (developmental editing, copyediting, or both) is therefore an advantage.
+Along with analyzing and writing duties, you’ll also contribute to peer reviewing (helping colleagues craft their own writing) and quality assurance of writing across the team for content and consistency.
+Previous experience editing with developmental editing or copyediting, is therefore an advantage.

 We want to work with the smartest and most dedicated people around the world, and the position is therefore open to full-time remote work.
-90% of Baymard’s current team is already working remotely, so the entire company is structured around remote work.
+All of Baymard’s current team is already working remotely, so the entire company is structured around remote work.
 In other words, you are welcome to work with us from any location you prefer — as long as there’s a stable internet connection.
-If you want to, you’re of course also welcome to work in our Copenhagen-based office.

 While we will train you in Baymard’s methodology and analysis process, we expect that you have the following qualifications.
 The numbers in brackets indicate the weighted importance of each on a 7-point scale (higher = more important).
 These weights reflect how candidates are evaluated, so make sure your application illustrates your prowess in the highest-weighted skills and traits.